 What Is An Audience Profile And How Do You Create One?

-If you’ve read any of my other blog articles you’ll notice I talk a lot about the importance of “Knowing Your Audience” when it comes to marketing.
+If you’ve read any of my other blog articles you’ll notice I talk a lot about the importance of “Knowing Your Audience” and what an Audience Profile is when it comes to marketing.

 To know your target audience is to understand the individual reasons why they would buy from you.
 And you can find that out by creating an Audience Profile.